Internal Audit Charter

 Standards for the Professional Practice of Internal Auditing

-The Chief Internal Auditor’s primary reporting line is to the Chair of the Audit Committee with a secondary Executive reporting line to the Chief Executive Officer.
+The Group Chief Internal Auditor’s primary reporting line is to the Chair of the Group Audit Committee with a secondary Executive reporting line to the Chief Executive Officer.

-The Audit Committee will approve all decisions regarding the performance evaluation, appointment, or removal of the Chief Internal Auditor as well as their annual compensation and salary adjustment.
+The Group Audit Committee will approve all decisions regarding the performance evaluation, appointment, or removal of the Group Chief Internal Auditor as well as their annual compensation and salary adjustment.

-The internal audit activity will have free and unrestricted access to the Chair of the Audit Committee and the Board, including in private meetings without management present.
-Any disagreement over the authority of internal audit will be referred to the Audit Committee Chairman for adjudication, with final appeal to the Board of Directors.
+The internal audit activity will have free and unrestricted access to the Chair of the Group Audit Committee and the Board, including in private meetings without management present.
+Any disagreement over the authority of GIA will be referred to the Group Audit Committee Chairman for adjudication, with final appeal to the Board of Directors.

 Independence and objectivity

 The internal audit activity will remain free from interference by any element in the organisation, including in matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintenance of a necessary independent and objective mental attitude.
-If internal audit determines that independence or objectivity may be impaired in fact or appearance, the Chief Internal Auditor will disclose the details of the impairment to the Audit Committee.
+Internal auditors should exhibit professional objectivity and make balanced assessments of all available and relevant facts and circumstances about the activity or process examined.
+If GIA determines that independence or objectivity may be impaired in fact or appearance, or there has been an attempt to unduly influence the auditors, the Group Chief Internal Auditor will disclose this to the Group Audit Committee.

 Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
 Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgement or independence.

-The Chief Internal Auditor will confirm to the Audit Committee, at least annually, the organisational independence of the internal audit activity.
+The Group Chief Internal Auditor will confirm to the Group Audit Committee, at least annually, the organisational independence of the internal audit activity.